 This worked in 2002 and was a competitive advantage.
 Not anymore.

-The next phase of this Autonomous Enterprise is the auto-driving functionality of Tesla or a WayMo.
+Think about this as Full Self-Driving (FSD) or auto-driving functionality of Tesla or a WayMo.
 The external environment is auto detected and internal decisions are automated.
 The cameras and/or the LIDARs recognize the crazy environment outside, compute millions of data points in less than milliseconds and automatically make the decisions.
-The humans are doing a few different things - 1) Sitting inside the car and training it 2) Doing other things - sometimes fatal like falling asleep behind the steering wheel and in those split moments when computer fails not being there to course correct an action.